twhite96/tiffs-typing-hugo/content/posts/Music that shaped my youth.md

+---
-# Music that shaped my youth
+title: "Music that shaped my youth"
+description: "Set It Off was the sound of Black Girl Summer in '96"
+date: 2022-12-17
+---

 I came of age in the late nineties and early aughts and a lot of my musical tastes reflect this.